 We Miss You

 Only about 20 percent of your customers make up 80 percent of your business, so you can’t afford to lose repeat customers.
 If someone hasn’t made a purchase in a while, send an email letting them know you miss them.
-Include some new items to your store or any changes, that you value their business, and add a discount code to sweeten the email.
+Include some new items to your store or any changes, tell them that you value their business, and add a discount code to sweeten the email.

 For example, if you sell winter gear, and a customer buys a coat, sending an email that includes winter accessories like your most popular scarves, hats, and gloves will draw your customer back for a repeat purchase.